True Colors United.jpg

 jlerner(at)jffnd.org

-Jamison Lerner joined the Johnson Family Foundation in the spring of 2017.
-He leads grant-making in Vermont and helps guide grants in the Justice portfolio.
-Jamie enjoys seeing small, community-led efforts thrive and brings a variety of experiences in community engagement and event organizing having served as the Poultney Historical Society’s Annual Fundraising Event Coordinator and on the Poultney Earth Fair Planning Committee.
-In the spring of 2019, Jamie co-founded REclaimED, Inc., a nonprofit community hub and makerspace with the goal to foster creative, educational, and mentoring opportunities in Poultney and the surrounding areas.
+Jamison Lerner (Jamie) joined the Johnson Family Foundation in the spring of 2017 and leads JFF’s grantmaking in Vermont.
+Jamie enjoys seeing small, community-led efforts thrive.
+He brings a variety of experiences in community engagement and event organizing, having served as the Poultney Historical Society’s Annual Fundraising Event Coordinator and on the Poultney Earth Fair Planning Committee.
+In the spring of 2019, Jamie co-founded REclaimED, a nonprofit community hub and makerspace with the goal of creating educational opportunities for youth and to provide a space and tools to use for Poultney and the surrounding communities.

-He currently serves on the board of REclaimED, Inc. and the Poultney Historical Society, and is a member of the Vermont Food Funders Network, which aims to share knowledge of programs and issues in the food sector to create a more strategic philanthropic approach to dealing with Vermont’s food systems.
-He was also a member of the 2021 Vermont Changemakers Table cohort, a group of young Vermonters seeking to collaborate and build relationships that bring positive change to Vermont and its communities.
-Jamie is from Geneseo, New York and graduated from Green Mountain College with a B.A. in Sociology/Anthropology and minors in History and Asian Studies.
-Jamie lives in Poultney, Vermont with his wife Erica, daughter Maya, and two little dogs - Ferdinand and Emmitt.
-He loves astronomy and finds no more joy in this world than when he is reading a good Kurt Vonnegut novel under a tree on a hot summer day.
+He currently serves on the board of the Poultney Historical Society and as a board member emeritus of REclaimeED.
+Jamie is also an alumnus of the Vermont Changemakers Table, a group of Vermonters seeking to collaborate and bring positive change to the state of Vermont.
+Jamie is from Geneseo, New York, and graduated from Green Mountain College with a B.A. in Sociology/Anthropology and minors in History and Asian Studies.
+Jamie lives in Rutland, Vermont, with his wife, daughter, son, and two little dogs.
+He loves astronomy and finds great joy in reading a Kurt Vonnegut novel under a tree on a hot summer day.

 Mia Legaspi-Cavin | Program Officer